These informational guidelines outline requirements and procedures for applying for grant support of an Idaho aviation activity.

 Activities Not Supported

 The IAF does not fund flight training, educational scholarships, candidates for public office, or other programs inconsistent with our charter.
+In addition, the IAF will not grant funding in arrears or refund money already spent.

 Grant Award Amounts